unreal/fanuc-ekg/pkg/fanuc-ekg-0.0.1/README.txt

 == DESCRIPTION:

-fanuc-ekg is a library for turning the data exported from the FANUC Robotics MotionPRO Robot EKG analysis tool.
+fanuc-ekg is a library for accessing the data exported from the FANUC Robotics MotionPRO Robot EKG analysis tool.

 == FEATURES/PROBLEMS: